Essential maintenance for overhead line between Stanah and Hambleton Moss Side

 Our refurbishment works began in January 2025 and were completed in July.

-We’re now carrying out various reinstatement works, including planting hedges and replacing vegetation we removed so that our teams could safely access the overhead line and pylons.
+We completed various reinstatement works in September 2025, including planting hedges and replacing vegetation we removed so that our teams could safely access the overhead line and pylons.

-We’ll ensure all areas disturbed by our works will be restored to their original state, or enhanced, to support biodiversity.
-Our reinstatement programme will be carried out under the guidance of a trained ecologist.
+We’ve ensured that all areas disturbed by our works have been restored to their original state, or enhanced, to support biodiversity.
+Our reinstatement programme was carried out under the guidance of an independent trained ecologist.

 Keeping you informed